lsst-sqre/safir/docs/user-guide/pydantic.rst

 This allows the application to get all of its configuration from environment variables at module load time without needing special code in every application to handle the tox-docker environment variables.

 For PostgreSQL DSNs, use the data type `safir.pydantic.EnvAsyncPostgresDsn` instead of `pydantic.PostgresDsn`.
-This type additionally forces the scheme of the PostgreSQL DSN to either not specify the underying library or to specify asyncpg, allowing it to work correctly with the :doc:`Safir database API <database>`.
+This type additionally forces the scheme of the PostgreSQL DSN to either not specify the underying library or to specify asyncpg, allowing it to work correctly with the :doc:`Safir database API <database/index>`.
 Unlike the Pydantic type, `~safir.pydantic.EnvAsyncPostgresDsn` only supports a single host.

 For Redis DSNs, use the data type `safir.pydantic.EnvRedisDsn` instead of `pydantic.RedisDsn`.